HyungKyu-Kim/HyungKyu-Kim.github.io/_posts/2019-04-14-Guidewire Navigation based on Reinforcement Learning.md

 </figure>

-##### Implement
+##### Implementation Issues

 ###### Handling nonlinearity
-As imprecise manipulation by slip was a big trouble, small fixed control size and value-based RL were picked.
 There were physical errors during manipulation by motor rotation as many general controlling systems under physical world.
-In coronary artery environment, this kind of errors especially had a worse effect because we had to handle exquisite unit of space and time.
+In coronary artery environment, this kind of errors especially had a worse effect because it requires to handle exquisite unit of space and time.
-I approached this problem in a heuristic way and tried to define error tolerance thresholds because it was impossible to solve the issue perfectly.
+I approached this problem in a heuristic way and trying define error tolerance thresholds because there is no perfect solution for this issue.
 In trial and error, my team found that using a very small fixed step command(about 0.05mm) guaranteed that guidewire would be less affected by this problem and able to reach a correct position.
 So we decided to use value-based RL algorithm.